jmlarson1/mytemplate/README.md

   cloning the repository and setting appropriate path variables correctly based on the languages of each tool that they plan to use.
-* All public python packages shall be uploaded to [PyPi](https://pypi.org) so that users can choose to use the code without having to clone the repository.
+* All public python packages shall be uploaded to [PyPi](https://pypi.org) so that users can choose to use the code via installation with pip and without having to clone the repository.
 * The repository shall be setup so that all tests in the repository regardless of language can be run via a [GitHub CI Action](https://github.com/jared321/mytemplate/blob/main/.github/workflows/github-action-ci.yml) and potentially through a private build servers.